-Just a couple of hours away from the bustle of Kathmandu (37 kilometers), Nagarkot sprawls over an area of about 15 kilometres up the hillside to the ridge that forms the rim of the Kathmandu Valley.
-At an altitude of 2195 metres, it is little cooler than in the valley.
-Famous for its good views of the Himalayas including Mount Everest, many tourists come to see the sunrise and sunset.
-Most visitors stay in one of the many hotels clustered near the top of the ridge however.
-Lets learn more about Nagarkot Community Homestay.
+Just a couple of hours away from the bustle of Kathmandu (37 kilometres), Nagarkot sprawls over an area of about 15 kilometres up the hillside to the ridge that forms the rim of the Kathmandu Valley.
+At an altitude of 2195 metres, it is a little more relaxed than in the valley.
+Famous for its good views of the Himalayas, including Mount Everest, many tourists come to see the sunrise and sunset.
+Most visitors stay in one of the many hotels clustered near the top of the ridge, however.
+Let's learn more about Nagarkot Community Homestay.

 The Tranquil Hills of Nagarkot

-What most people fail to see is that the surrounding hillsides are home to tiny settlements, forest paths, waterfalls and temples.
-On one side is the ancient, pagoda-style Changunarayan Temple, dedicated to Vishnu and a place where Hindu pilgrims come.
-Not far away at the top of the promontory is a Buddhist temple, Maha Manjhushree Temple.
-Legend has it that Majhushree came to the Kathmandu Valley to enshrine the self-enlightened Swayambhu.
-The Kathmandu Valley was a big lake and he drained this, the serpents living lake by cutting the gorges of Guheswari, Chobhar and Katuwal with his mighty Chandrahas Sword.
+Most people fail to see that the surrounding hillsides are home to tiny settlements, forest paths, waterfalls and temples.
+On one side is the ancient, pagoda-style Changunarayan Temple, dedicated to Vishnu and where Hindu pilgrims come.
+Near the top of the peninsula is a Buddhist temple, Maha Manjhushree Temple.
+Legend states that Majhushree came to the Kathmandu Valley to enshrine the self-enlightened Swayambhu.
+The Kathmandu Valley was a big lake, and he drained this, the serpent's living lake, by cutting the gorges of Guheswari, Chobhar and Katuwal with his mighty Chandrahas Sword.

 Beyond the Ridge: Hidden Treasures

-Taking the bus out from Ratna Park in Kathmandu, the first part of the journey has been made much quicker with the Japanese dual carriageway that has halved the time to get to Bhaktapur.
-Here you change buses to reach Nagarkot.
-It is then just 30 minutes to get to Bastola, a small settlement of 17 homes beside the highway going to the top of Nagarkot
+Taking the bus from Ratna Park in Kathmandu, the first part of the journey was much quicker with the Japanese dual carriageway, halving the time needed to get to Bhaktapur.
+Here, you change buses to reach Nagarkot.
+It is then just 30 minutes to get to Bastola, a small settlement of 17 homes beside the highway going to the top of Nagarkot.

 Nagarkot Community Homestay Experience in Bastola Gaun